o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 - Editing vertex shaders
 - Adding editable properties for your material type
 - Adding shader options
-- Adding passes
+- Adding passes to your material type
 - Using the ImGui to debug passes

 The VegetationBending materialtype allows materials to bend and sway, simulating how wind affects vegetation.
 It allows for detail bending with slight movement of branches and leaves, as well as movement of the entire object.

 We reference LINK HERE this branch for the code in this tutorial.
 There, you can find the template code to use to follow this tutorial, the final code, and the assets we are using.

-As we go along, you may wish to reference the [Material Types and Shaders guide](https://www.o3de.org/docs/atom-guide/look-dev/get-started-materialtypes-and-shaders/), which gives higher-level explanations of the mechanisms we are using.
+As we go along, you may wish to reference the[Material Types and Shaders guide](./get-started-materialtypes-and-shaders), which gives higher-level explanations of the mechanisms we are using.

 ## Get started
-Before you can create your material type, ensure you have [installed the engine](https://www.o3de.org/docs/welcome-guide/setup/), [set up a project](https://www.o3de.org/docs/welcome-guide/create/), and [launched the editor](https://www.o3de.org/docs/welcome-guide/tours/editor-tour/).
+Before you can create your material type, ensure you have [installed the engine](../../welcome-guide/setup/), [set up a project](../../welcome-guide/create/), and [launched the editor](../../welcome-guide/tours/editor-tour).

 Next, perform the following steps to get started on making the vegetation bending material type.
 1. Download the template files from [here]().
 Download all of them EXCEPT the `MeshMotionVectorVegetationBending` folder.
-   > You'll notice that there are a couple key files and file extensions that we need to make our custom material type.
-More details can be found in [this guide](https://www.o3de.org/docs/atom-guide/look-dev/get-started-materialtypes-and-shaders/#1-set-up-the-files), but this tutorial will explain each file as we go along.
+   - You'll notice that there are a couple key files and file extensions that we need to make our custom material type.
+More details can be found in [this guide](./get-started-materialtypes-and-shaders/#1-set-up-the-files), but this tutorial will explain each file as we go along.
 2. Move `VegetationBendingPropertyGroup.json` to `{your-path-to-o3de}\o3de\Gems\Atom\Feature\Common\Assets\Materials\Types\MaterialInputs`.
 3. Move the rest of the downloaded files to `{your-path-to-o3de}\o3de\Gems\Atom\Feature\Common\Assets\Materials\Types`.

-> These template files duplicate important parts of the `StandardPBR` files.
+These template files duplicate important parts of the `StandardPBR` files.
 When you create your own material types in the future, you can duplicate `StandardPBR` files and work from there.

 As a high-level overview, `.materialtype` references the shader files we will use on the material of this material type.
 The `.shader` files define which types of shaders, such as vertex and pixel shaders, should be used and references the actual shader code in `.azsl` files.
 They also specify the `DrawList`, which is what layer the results should be drawn on.
 Often, `.azsl` files will just include `.azsli` files, which are also written in the Amazon shading language (AZSL), but are separate so multiple `.azsl` files can include the `.azsli` files.